Woods & Finishes

 For your table, bench or blanket chest, we use 3 coats of a very durable spray varnish, which is then hand-rubbed with fine sandpaper and steel wool.
 Resistant to moisture, alcohol and marring, this lustrous finish is virtually maintenance-free.

-All of my cutting boards are made from bird's-eye maple, which exhibits a pattern of hundreds of small oval figures resembling bird's eyes.
+All of our cutting boards are made from bird's-eye maple, which exhibits a pattern of hundreds of small oval figures resembling bird's eyes.
 Only one in perhaps 500 hard maple trees will exhibit this pattern, and experts are uncertain why it occurs.
 It may result from a fungus, or particular stresses on the growing tree.
-Because bird's-eye maple varies tremendously in color and pattern, I create each cutting board from custom-matched sections selected from a single piece of wood.
+Because bird's-eye maple varies tremendously in color and pattern, we create each cutting board from custom-matched sections selected from a single piece of wood.
 This gives each board its distinctive appearance.

 Sometimes known as Cabinet cherry or New England mahogany, black cherry is one of the most highly prized cabinet woods in North America.
 Woodworkers know why — it seems to cooperate with almost anything you might wish to ask of it.